Frequently Asked Questions

 Q: I ordered my kit 2 days ago, where is it?

-This is a one-man gig and sometimes I have a lot of orders.
-I try to get every kit shipped out as soon as possible, but during busy times, especially during November and December, it can take longer.
+This is a one-man gig and although these kits are relatively simple, a lot of hours go into each one.
+I build over 300 banjo kits every year.
+My instruments are completely handmade and start out as raw lumber.
+I process, cut, steam-bend, finish, package and ship all instruments by myself; I have no employees or helpers.
+I try to get every kit shipped out as soon as possible, but during busy times, especially during December, it can take longer.

 Q: Why are there dark spots or burn marks on some parts of the neck?